-As from 1 January 2021, undertakings for collective investment Part II, SIF, and RAIF (provided that these investment funds have legal personality) are subject to the annual real estate tax (prélèvement immobilier) that is levied annually on the gross amount of the real estate income, excluding VAT.
+From 1 January 2021, undertakings for collective investment Part II, SIFs and RAIFs (provided that these investment funds have legal personality) are subject to the annual real estate tax (prélèvement immobilier) that is levied annually on the gross amount of the real estate income, excluding VAT.
 The types of income subject to this annual real estate tax are rental income, capital gains and any income from the disposal of interests (any transfer of property incurring through a sale, exchange, contribution, merger, demerger or liquidation) of a transparent entity holding property situated in Luxembourg.